Texas Recreational Road 255: Future

-Recreational Road 255 is located within the study area of the proposed Interstate 14, the Gulf Coast Strategic Highway.
-The current proposed routing of the Interstate would run along State Highway 63, to the south of RE 255, but no official routing has decided on.
+RE 255 is located within the study area of the proposed Interstate 14, the Gulf Coast Strategic Highway.
+The current proposed routing of the Interstate would run along Texas State Highway 63, to the south of RE 255, but no official routing has decided on.
 A possible alternative routing of the highway would replace RE 255 as part of the Interstate.